venoajie/my-ai-assistant/README.md

 ```

 This script serves two purposes:
-Validation: It acts as a linter, failing immediately if any persona file is malformed or missing required frontmatter.
+1.  **Validation:** It acts as a linter, failing immediately if any persona file is malformed or does not match its canonical alias.
-Generation: If all personas are valid, it generates the persona_manifest.yml file.
+2.  **Generation:** If all personas are valid, it generates the `persona_manifest.yml` file.

-You must commit the updated persona_manifest.yml along with your persona changes.
+You must commit the updated `persona_manifest.yml` along with your persona changes.
 Pull requests with stale or missing manifests will be blocked by CI checks.

 > ### The Persona Inheritance System
 >